 It’s inevitable that at some point he’s going to write an article that literally no one reads.
 Heck, he pushes the boundaries (Who the bloody hell is Ben Heneghan!?).
 It doesn’t matter though as everyone who is lucky enough to stumble upon Sam’s greatness will enjoy what they find.

-Well, it’s down to me I guess.
 The ‘Creator’ of Taste Of Football.
-Doesn’t feel like it, you know.
-These boys have been with me since day one (Well it was more like day three but that’s not a saying so I’m rolling with one) and are the main reason I am still doing this.
+These boys have been with me since day one, and are the main reason I am still doing this.

 A Notts County fan since I skipped the Champions League for a Tuesday night v Crawley Town and I have to say I’ve been glued to Meadow Lane ever since.
-The72 threw me away like I was Civard Sprockel after Mansfield at home, but I have come back stronger (Unlike Civard), writing better articles and making the decision to go on my own adventure and set up a website, which I have to say, is going better than expected.
+The72 threw me away like I was Civard Sprockel after Mansfield at home, but I have come back stronger (Unlike Civard), writing better articles and making the decision to go on my own adventure.

 It’s all down to the boys who help me write the articles, who DM the twitter accounts, begging for them to share our work (Karan, mainly Karan).
-These guys are the reason why we are growing as a football blog that started in June 2018 and by August already has 250 Twitter followers and over 10,000 site views.
+These guys are the reason why we are growing as a football blog that started in July 2018 and as of November 2019 has over 250,000 site views.
 Needless to say, I am proud.

 These two passionate football fans, even though they’re not officially part of the team, have been supporting the blog pretty much since the beginning.
 Not only are they always liking and reading the posts (even if no one else wants to), they are supplying the best ideas for articles at the right time.

 We’re genuinely grateful for their generous contributions to the site and are certainly a part of the blog’s success.